 “Dr. Immerman is absolutely passionate about providing the very best care to our patients,” said Julie Manas, president and CEO of Sacred Heart Hospital.

-In 2017, he spoke about his success with the cleft-lift procedure (specifically in treating wounds close to the anus) at the first International Pilonidal Sinus Conference in Berlin, Germany to an international group of pilonidal surgeons.
+In 2017, he spoke about his success with the cleft-lift procedure at the first International Pilonidal Sinus Conference in Berlin, Germany to an international group of pilonidal surgeons.
 He spoke at that same meeting again in 2019 in Vienna, Austria.
-He is currently on the board of the International Pilonidal Society.
+He is currently on the board of the International Pilonidal Society, and is considered one of the most experienced pilonidal and cleft lift surgeons in the world.
+He has published four papers on the topic of treating pilonidal disease with the cleft lift procedure, the most recent of which describes how to repair cleft lift operations that have not been successful.

 Dr. Immerman was born and raised in the suburbs of New York City.
 He is married and has three boys and three grandchildren.
 His hobbies include photography (he has taken all the photos of Wisconsin scenery on this site) and kilnformed glass.
 His glass art is in galleries across the United States and can be seen at the Steve Immerman Kilnformed Glass web site or the Steve Immerman Kilnformed Glass Facebook Page.